Table of Contents

 As a general rule, higher bit depth and sample rates will mean higher audio quality in your files.
 This is the same regardless of whether your file format is FLAC or WAV.

-Sample rate is a measure of how many times the file is sampled by the audio rendering software each second.
+The sample rate is a measure of how many times the file is sampled by the audio rendering software each second.
 For example, a sample rate of 194kHz means the software will sample the audio 194,000 times per second.

 The higher the number of bits, the better the sound quality will translate from file to software.